 Enrich Your Soul and Career with a Degree in Music

-Achievement of a degree in music not only develops your talents and enriches your soul, but can also open numerous professional opportunities.
-A music curriculum is rigorous, requiring you to excel in your chosen instrument or vocal technique, as well as aspects of theory, performance and production.
+Achievement of a degree in music not only develops your talents and enriches your soul, but can also open numerous professional doors.
+A music curriculum is rigorous, requiring you to excel in your chosen instrument or vocal technique, as well as aspects of theory, performance, and production.

 Naturally, those earning a degree in music may decide to pursue a career as a professional musician.
 For others, a music education can serve as a necessary foundation for a career in the music industry more generally.
 Finally, music majors are likely to excel in careers at arts and cultural institutions.

 Music is a broad major that has a few distinct subcategories.
 Universities may have a wide range of majors depending on the makeup of their program and faculty.
 However, most music programs will encompass aspects of the following branches: